Vaughn Grissom Player Props: Braves vs. Mets

-After going 1-for-4 in his most recent game, Vaughn Grissom and the Atlanta Braves take on the New York Mets (who will hand the ball to David Peterson) at 7:10 PM ET on Friday.
+On Monday, Vaughn Grissom (coming off going 1-for-2) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 4:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Marlins.
+He had a one-hit showing in his previous game (1-for-2) against the Mets.

 Vaughn Grissom Game Info & Props vs. the Mets